codergal6502/ChocoWindow/README.md

 Download [`ChocoWindow.js`](ChocoWindow.js) and include it in your web page.
 You will have to supply your own spritesheet and corresponding `ChocoWinOption` definitions.

+### Examples

+For an example of using the library, please see the [Six Window Sample](examples/six-window-example/six-window-sample.html).
+It demonstrates tile scaling and color substitution.

 ## License

 Copyright 2025